-Schumer: Senators will ‘get the job done’ on infrastructure
+Schumer: Vote on infrastructure bill could come within days

 “I’ve been disappointed that Sen. Schumer has seen fit to try to force us to vote on a bill that does not exist in its entirety, but I hope we can now pump the brakes a little bit and take the time and care to evaluate the benefits and the cost of this legislation,” Cornyn said.

-Sens.
-Rob Portman, R-Ohio, and Kyrsten Sinema, D-Ariz., released a statement on Friday saying they were close to finalizing the legislative text and hoped to make it public later in the day.
-But Friday came and went without final paperwork.

-“When legislative text is finalized that reflects the product of our group, we will make it public together consistent with the bipartisan way we’ve worked for the last four months,” the senators said.

 Sen. Mark Warner, D-Va., said Saturday that negotiators were finalizing the last few pieces, but he had no predictions when it would be ready for senators to have amendments and debate.
-He said some lawmakers from both sides of the political aisle have panned the bill in some ways, but in the end, it would provide the kind of investment that lawmakers have talked about for years but have been unable to follow through on.

 “There’s been some of the sense of, well, infrastructure, that shouldn’t be hard to do.
 If it wasn’t hard to do, why has it taken 30 years to get to this moment?”
 Warner said.